9.1 Valuing diversity and promoting inclusion and equality

 - creating an environment of mutual respect and tolerance;

-- helping children to understand that discriminatory behaviour and remarks are hurtful and
+- modelling desirable behaviour to children and helping children to understand that discriminatory behaviour and remarks

 - ensuring that children learning English as an additional language have full access to the curriculum and are supported